OpenDebates/Erin/docs/handbook/tutorials/intermediate/tags.rst

            self.logger.debug(f"Tag: {tag})

-Now :ref:`start glia <starting_glia>` and send a test command with a tag name to ensure everything works properly.
+Now :ref:`start erin <starting_erin>` and send a test command with a tag name to ensure everything works properly.
 If everything went smoothly, we need to figure out to how to store data so it can be retrieved later.
-Not to worry, glia has made it very easy to store data without worrying about relational data too much.
+Not to worry, erin has made it very easy to store data without worrying about relational data too much.

 We need to use a driver to talk to our database.
-Don't worry, Glia takes care of this for you.
+Don't worry, Erin takes care of this for you.
 But you will need to be aware that we are using it to do operations on the database.

 - `Motor Documentation <https://motor.readthedocs.io/en/stable/>`_